MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 You can download the installation program from the following locations:

-* MSDN Dev Essentials
-* (pending) Microsoft volume licensing
+- Through your existing MSDN subscription.
+- (pending) [Volume Licensing Service Center (VLSC)](http://go.microsoft.com/fwlink/?LinkId=717966&clcid=0x409) provides an ISO file for Microsoft customers who have volume licensing.
+VLSC is expected to have an ISO available for the 9.0 release in January 2017.
+- [Visual Studio Dev Essentials](http://go.microsoft.com/fwlink/?LinkId=717968&clcid=0x409) provides a zipped file for free to developers who sign up for Visual Studio Dev Essentials.
+This is the Developer edition of Microsoft R Server; it has the same features as Enterprise but is licensed for development scenarios.

+    - Click **Join or Access Now** and enter your account information.
+    - Click **Downloads**, and then search for *Microsoft R*.
+    - Be sure that you are connected to Visual Studio Dev Essentials before searching the **Downloads** list.
+You're in the right place if the URL starts with *my.visualstudio.com*.

 ### Run Setup

-The installation wizard for a standalone server install checks for prerequisites and gives you the option of choosing a different program directory.
+The installation wizard of the standalone server installer checks for prerequisites and gives you the option of choosing a different program directory.
 When you complete the wizard, Setup installs additional software required for operations.

 Log files (RClientSetup_<timestamp>.log) can be found in your system temp directory.
 An easy way to navigate to the directory is to enter %temp% as a Run command or search operation.